rocketmo/standup/src/components/icebreaker/ARCHIVE.md

 * What weird thing do you have nostalgia for?
 * What would you change if you were in charge of the company you work for?
 * When someone finds out what you do, or where you are from, what question do they always ask you?
+* When you were a child, what did you want to be when you grew up?
 * Where have you traveled to?
 * Which colleague has the best fashion sense?
 * Which colleague is most likely to cry during an emotional moment?